GNOME/gnome-power-manager/README.md

 ## Availability

-The bleeding-edge version of this package is always available from the GNOME GIT repository (https://gitlab.gnome.org/GNOME/gnome-power-manager).
+The bleeding-edge version of this package is always available from the [GNOME GIT repository](https://gitlab.gnome.org/GNOME/gnome-power-manager).
 Released versions are available at http://download.gnome.org/sources/gnome-power-manager.

 ## Building from source

-This program uses the meson build system and can be built using GNOME Builder (https://wiki.gnome.org/Apps/Builder).
+This program uses the meson build system and can be built using [GNOME Builder](https://wiki.gnome.org/Apps/Builder).

 ## Reporting bugs